-After thwarting Crichton's escape plan, Scorpius denies that he's a spy and demands Crichton's help to destroy a cavern of Scarran flora, claiming it will provide a better means of escape.
+After thwarting Crichton's escape plan, Scorpius denies that he's a Scarran spy, and demands Crichton's help to destroy a cavern of vital Scarran flora - claiming it will also provide them with a better means of escape.
 And while Rygel and Noranti fight an evil Stark, Sikozu must reveal her true colors if they are all to survive.

-The Moya crew lands on a planet divided by clan warfare.
-After experiencing hallucinations, Aeryn is coerced into assassinating a clan leader.
+The crew lands on a planet divided by generations of clan war.
+After experiencing strange hallucinations, Aeryn is subliminally coerced into assassinating a clan leader.
 When Crichton also starts having hallucinations, they must uncover the planet's political machinations in order to prevent more killings.

-Chiana and Crichton are sucked into a game world ruled by a virtual Stark, who sends Crichton on a quest to 'Kiss the Princess'.
+Chiana and Crichton are sucked into a game world ruled over by a virtual Stark, who sends Crichton on a quest to 'Kiss the Princess'.
 To escape the game, they are forced to battle old friends and enemies in fantastic guises.
 Meanwhile, aboard Moya, Scorpius escapes and brings the crew under his control.

 Farscape clip - starring Ben Browder, Claudia Black, Virginia Hey, Gigi Edgley, Anthony Simcoe, John Eccleston.
 Directed by Pino Amenta.